slice-the-cake/stc-server-go/docs/api-reference.md

 # API reference

 This is asking to become an OpenAPI spec.
-[1], and it will in the (hopefully near) future.
+[1]

 ## User